Low Testosterone Treatment In Pendleton, OR

 Typical Symptoms of Low-T

-We have already discussed how testosterone levels contribute greatly toward a man’s sexual health, which is why it makes sense that low testosterone levels would result in impaired sexual function.
+We have already discussed how testosterone levels contribute greatly toward a person’s sexual health, which is why it makes sense that low testosterone levels would result in impaired sexual function.

-In addition to a decrease in sexual desire and problems with erectile dysfunction, individuals with Low-T will also often experience:
+In addition to a decrease in sexual desire and problems with sexual dysfunction, individuals with Low-T will also often experience:

 - Loss of Body or Facial Hair